Practice Dynamic Leadership with a Masters in Nonprofit Leadership at Grace College Online

 The priority of leadership and the goal of any organization is to be effective.
 The focus of all efforts is meeting the predefined goal.
 Only when that is guaranteed should leaders turn their attention to efficiently accomplishing the task.
 Grace College’s online masters in nonprofit leadership will teach you more about how to achieve this.

 Recognize Time as the Most Critical Resource

-Leadership is defined by daily actions, not job title.
-Dynamic leaders improve their skill set by growing daily and learning as much as possible from every conversation, meeting, interaction and experience.
+Leadership is defined by daily actions, not job titles.
+Dynamic leaders improve their skill set by growing daily and learning as much as possible from every conversation, meeting, interaction, and experience.

 And we would like to add one more to Stricklin’s list…